Warrior Japanese Names

 Frequently Asked Questions

-Can I use a warrior name for a girl?
+How can I choose a warrior name for a girl that doesn't sound overly aggressive?